 The Park Suite (left and right) are two adjoining rooms just off The Promenade perfect for smaller meetings and dinners, with a full wall of windows overlooking Hyde Park.
 If walls could talk; a painting which hung in the room when Prince Phillip had his stag night in 1947 remains on the wall today.

 The Business Suite comprises three meeting rooms discreetly tucked away on the mezzanine floor, with the largest seating up to 12 people: the Boardroom, the Study and the White Room.
 In addition, the Executive Lounge provides a quiet, luxurious area for working, relaxing or just thinking, with a comprehensive range of services to support every business requirement.
-The Business Suite is.
 The meeting rooms and the Executive Lounge have a complimentary refreshment bar.

-Exclusive to The Dorchester Spa is the uniquely named ‘Spatisserie’, an opulent, but intimate space for light lunches, afternoon tea with elegant, bite size cakes, biscuits and pastries, savoury nibbles, and Champagne and Spa cocktails – all reflecting the ethos that ‘a little of what you love is good for you'.
+Exclusive to The Dorchester Spa is the uniquely named ‘Spatisserie’, an opulent, but intimate space for light lunches, afternoon tea with elegant, bite size cakes, biscuits and pastries, savoury nibbles, and champagne and Spa cocktails – all reflecting the ethos that ‘a little of what you love is good for you'.

 Nestled in the heart of The Dorchester’s kitchens behind a cutting-edge liquid crystal glass wall, the Chef’s Table at The Dorchester strikes the perfect balance between a hidden enclave for private parties, and the chance to participate in one of the most highly regarded kitchens in London.
 Diners are personally attended by executive chef Henry Brosi who talks through the effect of different foods on palate and wine-tasting, infusing each event with his knowledge and jovial character.
 Luxurious interiors of scarlet leather, walnut, and steel highlighted with a Baccarat crystal chandelier, candelabra, decanters and glassware set the tone for a variety of occasions from private parties to corporate entertaining.